espocrm/documentation/administration/server-configuration.md

 ### MySQL 8 support

 MySQL 8.0.4 has changed default authentication method to caching_sha2_password which is not supported by PHP.
-For MySQL 8 this authentication method should be changed to mysql_native_password.
+For MySQL 8 this it should be changed to mysql_native_password method.
 For a user it can be done with the query:

 ```
 CREATE USER username@localhost identified with mysql_native_password by 'password';